christoffer-nylen/backstrace/README.md

 * Identify the most recently opened files that might be causing an unexpected program exit.
 * Identify a pattern in the most recently opened files, that might might provide hints about an unexpected program exit.

+Notes:
+* **strace** must be executed with the `-ttt` format option, so that the results can be presented in a timely order.

 ## Examples
 What files mention `foo`?